 - Mist the leaves and give the peace lily a thorough watering.
 Peace lilies are tropical plants that prefer high humidity.
-Direct sunlight may reduce humidity to unfavorably low levels and exacerbate the peace lilies stress, causing the yellow and brown leaves.
-Misting the leaves helps to create a humid micro climate which emulates the humid conditions of the peace lilies native environment.
+Direct sunlight may reduce humidity to unfavorably low levels and exacerbate the peace lily’s stress, causing the yellow and brown leaves.
+Misting the leaves helps to create a humid micro-climate which emulates the humid conditions of the peace lily’s native environment.

-- Trim back any yellow or brown leaves back to the base of the plant when you see new green growth emerging.
-It is important to wait until you see new green leaves emerging before cutting back any sun damaged leaves.
+- Trim any yellow or brown leaves back to the base of the plant when you see new green growth emerging.
+It is important to wait until you see new green leaves emerging before cutting back any sun-damaged leaves.
 Pruning the peace lily straight after it is sun burnt can cause additional stress.
 New green growth indicates that the peace lily is more resilient to pruning.
-Cut any yellow or brown leaves with a sharp pair of pruners but do not remove 1/3 or the leaves at any one time.
+Cut any yellow or brown leaves with a sharp pair of pruners but do not remove 1/3 of the leaves at any one time.

 As long as not all the leaves of the peace lily are scorched yellow and brown, the peace lily has the capacity to recover as long as it has favorable conditions.

 However, peace lilies are more likely to recover during active growth in the Spring and Summer (which is when they are most likely to turn yellow and brown due to sunburn) but can struggle to recover if they are scorched during their Fall and Winter period of dormancy.

 (Read my article, How to Grow and Care for Peace Lilies).